 Some of you are very interested in math competitions.
 That's a good way to get hooked into mathematics, and the competing camps that accept middle school age kids emphasize competition preparation.
 But professional mathematicians don't do competitions.
-Instead they can get prizes for research, and sometimes for teaching and for writing mathematics.
+To be sure, they can get prizes for research, and sometimes for teaching and for writing mathematics, but it's not run the same way.
 So bringing you into the real world of mathematics must take you beyond competitions.

-We do have competition practice here, this year Ms C's and Mr L's MATHCOUNTS courses, and Mrs Nal's AMC, AIME and Olympiad Geometry courses.
+We do have competition practice here, this year Ms C's MATHCOUNTS courses, Adam's AMC courses and his Team Competition Course, and Prof Pylyavskyy's AIME and Olympiad courses.
 But MathPath does much more.

-We have foundation courses - courses on basic mathematical concepts that aren't much part of the North American school curriculum, such as number theory and induction.
-We have more advanced special topics courses, such as Dr V's Marden's [pause - students shouted the rest of the name] Marvelous Theorem, Glen's Spherical Trigonometry, my Linear Set Geometry, and Dr T's 4 different courses on 4 different geometries: for 5 points each name each course [a student from the audience correctly answered] Analytic, Hyperbolic, Elliptic and Projective.
-We have exciting courses that build mathematical ideas based on recreation, as when Mr L taught Games People Play and Ms B taught Graph Theory and Puzzles.
-And we have plenaries where you see active mathematicians at work, for instance, John Conway explaining some of his many original ideas and Prof Su explaining work, including his own, on fair division.
+We have foundation courses - courses on basic mathematical concepts that aren't much emphasized in the North American school curriculum, such as number theory and induction.
+We have more advanced special topics courses, such as Dr V's Fabulous [pause - students shouted the rest of the name] Fibonacci Array, courses on 4 different geometries: for 5 bonus points each name the courses [a student from the audience correctly answered 3, another got the 4th] Analytic, Hyperbolic, Elliptic and Projective.
+We have exciting courses that build mathematical ideas based on recreation, as when Dr B (Prof Jane Butterfield) taught Ramsey Graph Games.
+And we have plenaries where you see active mathematicians at work, for instance, John Conway explaining some of his many original ideas and Prof Su explaining the modern work on how many shuffles it takes to randomize a deck.